 You’re walking down a deserted high school hallway, catching your breath as you search for weapons.
 Perhaps there’s a baseball bat in the locker room?
 Maybe a health pack in the nurse’s office?
-You hear the haunting moans of the undead approaching from behind and you pick up your pace to a steady jog.
+You hear the haunting moans of the undead approaching from behind, and you pick up your pace to a steady jog.
 You book it to the equipment closet and find an arsenal of sporting goods.
 You grab the heaviest bat you can find and retrace your steps, preparing to send a zombie’s head flying farther than a Babe Ruth homer.

 The Future of Fitness is Fun

 The success of Nintendo’s Wii Fit and Wii Fit Plus clearly demonstrates the strength of the fitness gaming market.
 As of September 30, 2015, these titles alone have sold a combined 43.78 million units worldwide (Wii Fit = 22.67 million | Wii Fit Plus = 21.11 million).
-Add the XBox 360 Kinect and PlaystationMove to the mix, and you’re looking at a multi-billion dollar industry that will continue to grow as more devices connect to our home entertainment systems.
+Add the Xbox 360 Kinect and PlaystationMove to the mix, and you’re looking at a multi-billion dollar industry that will continue to grow as more devices connect to our home entertainment systems.

-To get an idea of how the Apple TV will further this ecosystem, let’s examine how our hypothetical zombie simulator can not only survive, but thrive in the Internet of Things.
+To get an idea of how the Apple TV will further this ecosystem, let’s examine how our hypothetical zombie simulator can not only survive but thrive in the Internet of Things.

-What’s more, wearing an Apple Watch while playing the zombie simulator could actually save users money on health insurance.
-According to health analytics company, Welltok, 96% of consumers would engage in healthier behaviors if they were rewarded, and health insurance providers are taking notice.
-Allstate, John Hancock and Health Care Service Corporation are just a few US health insurance providers experimenting with fitness tracker incentives.
+What’s more, wearing an Apple Watch while playing the zombie simulator could save users money on health insurance.
+According to the health analytics company, Welltok, 96% of consumers would engage in healthier behaviors if they were rewarded, and health insurance providers are taking notice.
+Allstate, John Hancock, and Health Care Service Corporation are a few US health insurance providers experimenting with fitness tracker incentives.
 Employers are also getting on board, including IBM’s Commit to Health program, where employees are given a free or discounted Apple Watch under their health insurance plan.
-But if you really want to earn points and reduce your insurance premium, think about integrating some connected gym equipment.
+But if you want to earn points and reduce your insurance premium, think about integrating some connected gym equipment.

 To maximize the zombie run simulator experience, users could connect a smart treadmill or stationary bike to their Apple TV for an additional touch of realism.
 NordicTrack already offers a similar experience with their iFit platform, where fitness enthusiasts use Google Maps to select which running or biking trail they’d like to conquer.
 The built-in monitor then displays a first-person video of the chosen route, while the workout machine detects the elevation changes and adjusts accordingly.